Digital Content

 IIIF Manifests

-IIIF, the International Image Interoperability Framework, is an increasingly common way to make images and descriptions intended to be displayed to humans available.
+IIIF, the International Image Interoperability Framework, is a very common way to make images and descriptions intended to be displayed to humans available.
 There are two primary alignments with the Digital Object model - Manifests from the IIIF Presentation API, and Images from the IIIF Image API.

-The IIIF Presentation API is considered to be a DigitalObject
+The IIIF Presentation API manifest is considered to be a DigitalObject

 that is about the object, in the same way as the home page of the object in a collection information system.
 There is linguistic content within the manifest, that could be have one or more languages associated with it, and thus we have the same intermediary LinguisticObject